hmaier-dev/printer-toolkit/README.md

 | .__/|_|  |_|_| |_|\__\___|_|        \__\___/ \___/|_|_|\_\_|\__|
 |_|
 ```
+This repo is a collection of different powershell snippets, which I use for easing my time with printers.

 ## What you need for the actual installation
 - All needed files/directory are: